AP* Retreat / APNG joint meeting

 The meeting discussed following topics:

 The meeting was chaired by Jun Murai.
-The chair asked the participants to review the agenda.
+The chair asked the participants to review

 The minutes follow the sequence of the revised meeting agenda.